troughton/troughton.github.io/portfolio.md

 ## Qualifications

-- Master of Science in Computer Science (Victoria University of Wellington, 2019, pending publication): Interactive Generation of Path-Traced Lightmaps.
+- Master of Science in Computer Graphics with Distinction (Victoria University of Wellington, 2019, pending publication): Interactive Generation of Path-Traced Lightmaps.
 - Victoria Masters by Thesis Scholarship (2018)
 - Bachelor of Science, majoring in Computer Science and minoring in Media Design (A+ average) (Victoria University of Wellington, 2016).
 - Victoria Vice Chancellor's Excellence Scholarship (2014)